-Nonmatriculated - A formal application must be filed in the Office of Admissions, 94-20 Guy R. Brewer Blvd., Jamaica, New York, NY 11451, approximately two months before registration.
-The undergraduate degree must be equivalent to at least a U.S. bachelor's degree.
+Nonmatriculated - A formal application must be filed in the Office of Admissions, 94-20 Guy R. Brewer Blvd., Jamaica, New York, NY 11451, approximately two months before registration date (check school calendar).
+Applicants must have a bachelor's degree or it's equivalent.
 If the application and supporting material are acceptable, registration material will be sent with further instructions.
-The nonmatriculation application fee of \$125.00 will be charged when the student registers.
+A non-matriculation application fee of \$125.00 will be charged when the student registers.
 Acceptance to nonmatriculated status does not imply approval to take a specific course.
 This approval rests solely with the graduate program advisor involved.
 Students should consult the graduate program advisor in the appropriate department for specific information.